velexi-research/INTERNSHIP-2020-RSI-LB/lab-notebook/2020-07-11-Analysis_of_learning_update_equations.markdown

 Preface
 -------

-* This document is written using GitHub Markdown.
-It is best viewed using a Markdown viewer that supports GitHub Markdown:
+* This document is written using GitHub Markdown and uses LaTex to express math equations.
+It is best viewed using a Markdown viewer that supports GitHub Markdown and LaTeX rendering (e.g., using MathJax).

   * [Chrome Markdown Viewer][chrome-markdown-viewer]